 Remarketing (also known as Retargeting) is a tool that targets advertisements towards internet users who have already visited your website.
-These visitors are nurtured back to your site with personalised ads when they browse other sites on the internet.
+These visitors are nurtured back to your site with a personalised retargeting ad when they browse other sites on the internet.

 96% of visitors will leave your site without making a purchase on the first visit.
 And since remarketing banners have a 76% higher click rate than non-targeted ads, it’s a highly-effective method of enticing back an audience who have already shown an interest in your products.